andrewabarca/bizible.en/help/channel-tracking-and-setup/online-channels/marketing-channels-and-sub-channels.md

 * Landing Page
 * Referring Website

-To customize which "bucket" your Leads will fall into based on their UTM parameters, you can use Channel Rules.&nbsp;For more on setting up and maintaining your Channel Rules, [click here](https://support.bizible.com/hc/en-us/articles/115009615408-Online-Custom-Channel-Setup).
+To customize which "bucket" your Leads will fall into based on their UTM parameters, you can use Channel Rules.
+For more on setting up and maintaining your Channel Rules, [click here](https://support.bizible.com/hc/en-us/articles/115009615408-Online-Custom-Channel-Setup).

 Learn how to set up your [Online Channels](http://docs.marketo.com/x/5AAgAQ) and ` [Offline Channels](http://docs.marketo.com/x/5gAgAQ), as well as the difference between them.
 `